UX/UI and Design Terminology

 White Space

-Empty space between elements on the screen.
+The empty space between elements on the screen.
 White space (which does not have to be white) is crucial for readability, organization, and reducing visual noise.
 It gives elements space to breathe.

 Responsive Design